databrary/policies/investigator-agreement.md

 I warrant that I will exercise professional judgment and uphold ethical principles in determining which *Excerpts* to show and to what audiences.
 I warrant that I will select *Excerpts* and edit them to minimize the possibility that a *Depicted Individual* can be identified, embarrassed, or harmed by the public showing of an *Excerpt*.

 If there is uncertainty about whether a *Depicted Individual* has granted *Permission To Share or Permission to Excerpt*, those *Recordings or Self-Reported Health–Related Information* must not be shared, viewed, or distributed.
-Any problems or questions should be addressed to Databrary ethics@databrary.org.
+Any problems or questions should be addressed to [ethics@databrary.org](mailto:ethics@databrary.org).

 I promise to cite all *Excerpts* following Databrary citation practices.